jnddao/flatEnigmaMachine/README.md

 and follow the prompts.

 Ensure that all text requirements are met as error handling is not supported yet (the app has been very quickly put together so please excuse the tardiness).

+## Licence
+This repo has been distributed with the MIT Licence.
+See [Licence](./LICENCE) for more information

+## Contributing
+Feel free to form the project and open a pull req if you want.
+I just made this for fun